wyattscarpenter/rss-forwarder/README.md

 # rss-forwarder
-forward an rss file using only the power of node.js default libraries
+forward an rss file using only the power of node.js default libraries and bash instead of a cron job